| Pub. 526, Charitable Contributions |

 -

-centers if
+if

-substantially all the child care provided is to enable individuals (the parents) to be gainfully employed and the services
+substantially all the childcare provided is to enable individuals (the parents) to be gainfully employed and the services

-are available to the
+are available to the general

-as explained later under Contributions You Cannot Deduct.
+explained later under Contributions You Cannot Deduct.

 -